kodage111/kori-website/README.md

 This project is licensed under the MIT License.

-## 📞 Contact

-For questions about this website:

-- Email: contact@kori.app
-- Phone: +237 123 456 789

 ---

-Built with ❤️ for the Korí beauty platform.
+Built with ❤️ for the Kodage.